Why a recent tax tribunal decision matters to every tax adviser, accountant, and lawyer in practice.

 There is a principle that sits at the heart of the British legal system: when a court or tribunal issues directions, everyone must follow them.
-Not just individuals.
-Not just businesses.
-Government departments too, including HMRC.
+That binds individuals, businesses, and government departments alike, HMRC included.

 What Happened

-In Coates & Anor (t/a Ross Coates Solicitors) v Revenue and Customs UKFTT 723 (TC), the First-Tier Tribunal (Tax Chamber) was managing a long-running appeal.
+In Coates & Anor (t/a Ross Coates Solicitors) v Revenue and Customs [2026] UKFTT 723 (TC), the First-tier Tribunal (Tax Chamber) was managing a long-running appeal.
 On 2 November 2025, Tribunal Judge Nicholas Aleksander issued formal directions.
-One of them, Direction no.5, required both parties to send listing information to the Tribunal and to each other by 30 January 2026.
+One of them, Direction No. 5, required both parties to send listing information to the Tribunal and to each other by 30 January 2026.

-Direction listing information is routine administrative detail: covering subjects like who will attend, how long the hearing will take, available dates.
+Listing information is routine administrative detail: who will attend, how long the hearing will take, available dates.
 Unremarkable in itself.
 But HMRC sent the information to the Tribunal on 26 January 2026 and deliberately did not send it to the other party.

 When the appellants, Ross Coates Solicitors (“RCS”), discovered this, they applied to have HMRC barred from the proceedings entirely.